xoofx/xoofx.github.io/_posts/2020-02-15-stark-melody-dotnet-sel4.md

       }
   }
   ```
+- Use of the keyword `constructor` for declaring a constructor.
 - Use of a simple [naming convention](https://github.com/stark-lang/stark/blob/master/doc/naming-conventions.md) derived from Rust:
   - Using `UpperCamelCase` for "type-level" constructs (class, struct, enum, interface, union, extension)
   - And `snake_case` for "value-level" constructs